 Leonardo DiCaprio’s Palm Springs home: all about 432 Hermosa’s stunning architecture

-The home was originally built in 1964 by famed Mid-Century modern architect Donald Wexler for actress/singer Dinah Shore and her then-husband George Montgomery.
-Many experts say that this home is probably Wexler’s finest work throughout his entire career and many also agree that Dinah Shore moving into this house encouraged many other celebrities to purchase homes in the area as well, making it what it is today.
+The home was originally built in 1964 by famed mid-Century modern architect Donald Wexler for actress/singer Dinah Shore and her then-husband George Montgomery.
+Many experts say that this home is probably Wexler’s finest work throughout his entire career and many also agree that Dinah Shore moving into this house encouraged many other celebrities to purchase homes in the area as well, helping form Palm Springs into the architectural and visitor’s paradise it is today.

-It is rumored that Leonardo DiCaprio purchased the home for $5.32 million back in 2014 and occasionally even uses it as his own vacation home.
-The residence is well-kept and updated as needed while keeping the architectural experience the same.
-In fact, it is so legendary that it has recently been featured on Netflix’s Instant Hotel show.
+Leonardo DiCaprio purchased the home for a reputed $5.32 million back in 2014 and occasionally even uses it as his own vacation home.
+The residence is well-kept and updated as needed while keeping the architectural experience very original.
+In fact, the home has become so legendary that it has been featured on Netflix’s Instant Hotel show.

 Amazing home in Old Las Palmas

-Situated on 1.3 acres of land, the secluded 7,022 square-foot home provides a quiet getaway from the rest of the bustling Palm Springs area.
-The home can be found in the Old Las Palmas neighborhood, which is close to all of the bustling festivals and events yet far enough away to experience calmness.
-Art galleries, fine arts theaters, restaurants, clubs, and many other upscale experiences are within walkable distance despite the home being tucked back into the neighborhood.
+Situated on 1.3 acres of land, the sprawling 7,022 square-foot home provides a quiet getaway from the rest of the bustling central Palm Springs area.
+The home can be found in the Old Las Palmas neighborhood, which is close to all of the festivals and events, yet far enough away to experience calm.
+Art galleries, fine arts theaters, restaurants, clubs, and many other upscale experiences are within walkable distance despite the home being tucked deep into the neighborhood.

 Modernism design: indoor spaces flow to outdoors